 Everyone in the school has the responsibility of handling protected or sensitive data in a safe and secure manner.

-Governors are required to comply fully with this policy if they have access with personal data, when engaged in their role as a Governor.
+Governors are required to comply fully with this policy in the event that they have access with personal data, when engaged in their role as a Governor.

 Lawful basis for processing personal data